tryanbobo/Transpropagation/README.md

 ##### [Back to Contents](#contents)

 ## How it works
-The user interface is created to allow operators to select multiple variables associated with the FTE as well as multiple aggregate outputs.
+The user interface is created to allow operators to select multiple variables associated with the Friis Transmission Equation (FTE) as well as multiple aggregate outputs.
 The two required input parameters include Input Radio Points Feature and an Input DEM.

 ![UI](UI.JPG)